zBritva/PowerBI-visuals-docs/tools/ExternalModulesSupport.md

 # Getting started with new version of powerbi-visuals-tools (Preview)

-With the next version of tools, you can start writing Power BI Custom Visuals by using external modules in TypeScript.
+Power BI Visuals Tools 2.0.x brings modern [ECMAScript 2015 modules](https://www.typescriptlang.org/docs/handbook/modules.html) into TypeScript code.

 In TypeScript 1.5 the nomenclature has changed.
 [Read more about TypeScript modules](https://www.typescriptlang.org/docs/handbook/modules.html).

-The previous version of tools requires the definition of the visual class inside `powerbi.extensibility.visual` module.
+The previous version of of Power BI Visuals Tools required to define a visual class under `powerbi.extensibility.visual` module.

-With the new tools, you should use external modules in your visual project.

-This article describes steps how to convert the existing visual to use with the new tools.
+This step-by-step guideline describes how to convert an existing custom visual to ES2015 modules.
 As sample, [`sampleBarChart`](https://github.com/Microsoft/powerbi-visuals-sampleBarchart) will be used.

-## Install powerbi-visuals-tools
+## How to install powerbi-visuals-tools@beta

-The new tools available as `beta` version and can be installed by the command `npm install powerbi-visuals-tools@beta`.
-It will install a local instance of the tools.
+The new tools set is available as a `beta` version and can be installed by executing the command.

+`npm install powerbi-visuals-tools@beta`.

+It will install tools set locally.

 To start dev server you should generate certificates for local instance.
 Add the new command into `script` section at `package.json`"